 Stretching: 45/15 Rule

 Back stretches is a great exercise to keep your back flexible and you might want to do it according to the 45/15 rule: after every 45 minutes of sitting, do 15 minutes of workout or stretching.
 However, you should always check with your feelings: chances are you might need to do it oftener.
 Child pose you might know from yoga is a perfect way to relax the muscles, have a break from what are you doing, and recharge well enough to continue working on that project.
-Alternatively, you can do it when you have something else running in the background, like when you check essay for plagiarism online after your essay writing and you have to wait a bit until it’s doing the job.
 Of course, it’s easier to do at home than in the public place, so you might also consider the pyramid or tree pose while waiting for the plagiarism software to finish.

 If you exercise with an instructor or watch fitness videos, you know about the plank.
 Yes, that one you hate and that one you need to do.
 Any fitness trainer will tell you that this is the best way to build your core strength and workout your muscles.
 Plus, did you know that performing a standard plank involves nearly every muscle from primary and secondary groups?
 It seems like a super combo for just one exercise.
 Make sure to check free online essays from the practitioners and fitness instructors to make sure you are doing it right.